WRMilling/git-stp/README.md

 ### Installation

-Run `sudo make install` to install to the default directory
+Run `sudo make install` which will install the git-stp file to the /usr/local/bin directory.

 ### Configuration

-You can create a `.test.cmd` file at the root of your git project tree which specifies the specific testing command, otherwise `rake` is assumed.
+You can create a `.test.cmd` file at the root of your git project tree which specifies the testing command for your project, otherwise `rake` is assumed.

 ### Basic Usage

-Run `git stp` to stash all uncommitted changes, test your code, and pop those changes
+Run `git stp` to stash all uncommitted changes, test your code, and pop those changes.

 ### Help Documentation
 ```